bryanpaget/welcome-message/README.md

   - Development environments: VS Code, R Studio, Jupyter Notebooks
   - Linux virtual desktop, for additional tools (OpenM++, QGIS etc...)

-If you would like an Onboarding/Quick Demo session or require any help or have any questions, please do not hesitate to reach out through our Slack Support channel,
+If you would like an Onboarding/Quick Demo session or require any help or have any questions, please do not hesitate to reach out through our [Slack Support Channel](https://statcan-aaw.slack.com).

 ### FAQ